swicg/potential-wg-charters/stage-process.md

 alternatives.

-**Great care** should be taken to avoid substantial technical/design discussions happening outside the "IPR" boundary of the Community Group members if normative status beyond stage 1 is desired; further standardization MUST be rejected if "clean IPR" cannot be achieved (e.g. by post-facto IP grants from all substantial contributors).
+**Great care** should be taken to avoid substantial technical/design discussions happening outside the "IPR" (intellectual property rights) boundary of the Community Group members if normative status beyond stage 1 is desired; further standardization MUST be rejected if "clean IPR" cannot be achieved (e.g. by post-facto IP grants from all substantial contributors).

 * What's needed from champions?
   * [ ] Public identification of one or more